 A medical savings account (MSA) is similar to a health savings account (HSA) in that it’s not an insurance plan on its own.
 Instead, it has two parts: an actual savings account and a high-deductible Medicare Advantage plan.
 The MSA deposits money into the savings account portion that you can use to pay for covered services, including the deductible.
 You aren’t generally bound by a network or to any particular provider.

 MSAs don’t cover prescription drugs.
 You would need to purchase a separate Part D Medicare drug plan for prescription coverage.

 Private fee-for-service plans are less common than PPOs and HMOs.
 You can generally go to any provider, and you don’t need to choose a PCP or get a referral for specialty care.
 Drug coverage may or may not be included.
 Because of their flexibility, PFFS plans may be more expensive.

 How To Compare Medicare Advantage Plans

-Since Medicare Advantage plans are offered by individual insurance companies, their coverage often differs, sometimes dramatically.
+Since individual insurance companies offer Medicare Advantage plans, their coverage often differs; sometimes, there can be dramatic differences.
 So as you compare MA plan types, premiums, deductibles, and features, keep the following information in mind as a benchmark:

 When shopping for Medicare Part C (MA) coverage, you should also have a complete list of the prescription drugs you take.
 Use Medicare’s Plan Finder to search for plans with a drug formulary that works with your specific needs.
 You can also input your preferred pharmacy.